bjpop/gurita/docs/_sources/input_output.rst.txt

 .. note::

-   Hatch requires that the input data is **rectangular** in shape.
+   Gurita requires that the input data is **rectangular** in shape.
 In other words, every row must contain the same number of columns.
    :ref:`Missing values <missing_values>` are allowed, and are indicated by leaving a particular entry blank (empty) or marking it with a special value.